patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 ## Lecture 4:

-**Prof's notes:**
+### Personal notes:

 We were divided into groups depending on our mastery of the Python programming language and our ability to write efficiently machine learning algorithms.
 I rated myself a 4/5 in Machine Learning and a 4.5/5 in Python.

 We got split into  project groups and then introduced to Kaggle Competitions.
 The project was called Titanic.
 For now, I am using Scikit for predictors and models.
 I am also consolidating my skills in Panda ( special library in Python ).

-Our Results are scored based on objectives: false positive and false negative.
+My Results are scored based on objectives: false positive and false negative.
 I used train.csv, test.csv, predictions.csv, and the python notebook to structure our project.
 Within the python notebook, I used Panda in order to train and test my dataset.
 I needed to clean data sets, using "isna" to find N/A values and replace them with averages/modes of their columns.

-The professor talked about encoding any strings to ints and replacing them in their columns (more useful in ML).
-He also introduced a new definition, "feature": something that describes data.
-In this case, not the "survived" column.
-We were then tasked to allocate training data for training and testing.

-**Important:**
-*         x_train = top x rows of train.csv
-*         y_train = survived x rows of train.csv
-*         x_test = bottom (n - x) rows of train.csv
-*         y_test = survived (n - x) rows of train.csv
-*         Use Scikit score function to evaluate predictions Within our groups, our algorithms must be codominant.
-That being said, the train and test partitions must be the same.
-To ensure codominance, we have to check that the random state parameter is to be the same.

-At the end, we will have to submit our final predictions file with results codominant within our groups.

-**Project Notes:**
+### Team notes:

 - nans, strings, balance data, fold data, make sure everyone is using same X_train, y_train, X_test, y_test
 - Post csv representing predictions of your model that was co-dominant with rest of group.
 - Sci-kit learn - classification (ex.
 Support Vector machine)